django-oscar/django-oscar-docdata/README.rst

 Configuration of the Docdata Backoffice
 ---------------------------------------

-Make sure the following settings are filled in:
+Make sure the following settings are configured:

 * The "Payment Method names" need to be added to a profile (default value of ``DOCDATA_PROFILE`` is "standard").
 * The notification URL and return URL need to be set.
 Example values: